buddh4/lyvely/README.md

 It serves as a ready-to-use solution and furthermore offers a powerful framework for building customized collaboration platforms.

+> ⚠️ Lyvely is an actively developed project, and its features and APIs are subject to ongoing improvements and refinements.
+> We welcome contributions from the community to help shape the future of Lyvely and make it even more valuable to users.

 ## What sets Lyvely apart?

 - It supports **versatile use-cases** from individual users, groups to organizations.